open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/README.md

 telemetry collected from polyglot (multi-language) micro-service environments can still be easily correlated and cross-analyzed.

-The type of the attribute SHOULD be specified in the semantic convention for that attribute.
-Array values are allowed for attributes.
-For protocols that do not natively support array values such values MUST be represented as JSON strings.

 The following semantic conventions for spans are defined:

 * [General](span-general.md): General semantic attributes that may be used in describing different kinds of operations.